AdobeDocs/workfront-learn.en/help/workfront-home/find-your-work-in-workfront-home.md

 doc-type: video
 ---
 # Find your assigned work in [!DNL Workfront] [!UICONTROL Home]
+>[!NOTE]
+   >
+   >  There are currently two Workfront Home experiences.
+If you have the <b>new Home experience</b>, view the [Remove, add, and rearrange widgets in Home](https://experienceleague.adobe.com/docs/workfront-learn/tutorials-workfront/home/remove-add-and-rearrange-widgets.html?lang=en) tutorial

 In this video, you will learn how to: